Scottish Terrier

 About the Scottish Terrier

-Standing 10 to 11 inches tall and weighing 18 to 22 pounds, the Scottish Terrier is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 10 to 11 inches tall and weighing 18 to 22 pounds, the Scottish Terrier is a small-sized dog.
+Their distinctive silhouette with a long head, erect ears, and low-slung body is instantly recognizable and has been immortalized as a Monopoly game piece since 1937.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview